 The goal of the Future City Project is to show students that a connection exists between public policy and the city and neighborhood development process.
-The idea is to debunk the notion that conditions in their neighborhood or elsewhere are the products of a natural developmental process, rather than the outcome of a human decision-making and resource allocation process.
-We want the students to understand that agency - the action of residents in partnership with other stakeholders and the government - can improve conditions in their neighborhood by altering the policies and decisions that drive community development.
+The idea is to debunk the notion that conditions in their neighborhood or elsewhere are the products of a natural developmental process rather than the outcome of a human decision-making and resource allocation process.
+We want the students to understand that agency-the action of residents in partnership with other stakeholders and the government-can improve conditions in their neighborhood by altering the policies and decisions that drive community development.

-The Future City Project is a simulated problem-solving activity with real world implications.
-Each year, as part of a broader national competition, we develop two to three teams of six students, composed of sixth thru eighth graders, who build a futuristic city, based on a specific theme such as nanotechnology, transportation, or alternative energy sources.
-As part of the competition, the students, using SimCity software, must also develop a computerized city and then construct a scale model of a smaller portion of the city.
+The Future City Project is a simulated problem-solving activity with real-world implications.
+Each year, as part of a broader national competition, we develop two to three teams of six students, composed of sixth through eighth graders, who build a futuristic city based on a specific theme, such as nanotechnology, transportation, or alternative energy sources.
+As part of the competition, the students, using SimCity software, also develop a computerized city and then construct a scale model of a smaller portion of it.
 In this process, they explore various policy choices and decide which ones to apply in the building of their city.
-The students take field trips to deepen their understanding of the theme and to gain insight into ways that neighborhoods and cities are shaped by the policy and decision making process.
-Local engineers and urban planners are always enlisted to work with the students in the development of their project.

-Between September and January, the students are involved in the construction of their computer city and a scaled model of a smaller section of the city.
-After the January competition, the students are required to reflect on their experiences.
-Not only do they engage in group discussions about lessons learned, but they must also write a short essay on their experiences.
+The students take field trips to deepen their understanding of the theme and gain insight into ways that neighborhoods and cities are shaped by policymaking and decision-making processes.
+Local engineers and urban planners are always enlisted to work with the students in developing their project.
+Between September and January, the students construct their computer city and a scaled model of a smaller section of it.
+After the January competition, the students are required to reflect on their experiences: they engage in group discussions about lessons learned and write a short essay on their experiences.
 After the reflection exercise, they spend the remainder of the school year working on select neighborhood projects.
-The idea is for them to use the knowledge and skills learned in the Future City competition to work on "real life" problems in their own neighborhood.
+The idea is for them to use the knowledge and skills they learned in the Future City competition to work on real-life problems in their own neighborhood.